 11. Attention Is More Important Than Intellect

 The Pale King, DFW's unfinished final novel, follows a group of Midwestern IRS agents to show, essentially, what it is like to be bored out of your mind.
-David Fogle, a drifting, distracted young man is treated as a hero as he struggles to find focus in the midst of paperwork, exams, and endless bureaucratic repetition.
+Chris Fogle, a drifting, distracted young man is treated as a hero as he struggles to find focus in the midst of paperwork, exams, and endless bureaucratic repetition.
 One scene stands out: watching As the World Turns in his dorm, Fogle realizes his own aimlessness isn’t just adolescent laziness, it's nihilism.
 He learns that paying attention, even to the dullest tasks, is a choice that creates meaning, and that heroism can exist in mundane work if you engage with it fully.
 Wallace repeatedly returns to these repeated forms, drills, and rituals to show that sustaining attention is the real work of life.

 12. Surrender, Not Smarts, Leads To Survival